Ph.D. University of Minnesota, Twin Cities (2003)

 Edited and translated:

 Adriana Cavarero, Inclinations: Critique of Rectitude, Trans.
-Amanda Minervini and Adam Sitze (Stanford: Stanford University Press, forthcoming 2016).
+Amanda Minervini and Adam Sitze (Stanford: Stanford University Press, 2016).

 Carlo Galli, Janus’s Gaze: Essays on Carl Schmitt, Ed.
 Adam Sitze, Trans.
 Amanda Minervini (Durham: Duke University Press, 2015).